ldtalent/vatsaldesai-resume-parsing/README.md

 The script accepts three parameters (-D is required parameter)

 -D   -  the directory where all resumes are placed
--O   -  True if you want to use Google Vision API for resumes which can not be parsed by script pdf libraries.This option also needs google vision api key and you need to execute the command mentioned prior to using this switch
+-O   -  True -if you want to use Google Vision API for resumes which can not be parsed by script pdf libraries.This option also needs google vision api key and you need to execute the command mentioned prior to using this switch

 Following command needs to be executed before each script run(only if OCR option is enabled/passed in the parameter):-